abbyfinka/FYP-Knitted-EMG/README.md

 # Development of a Flexible EMG Readout Board for Wearable Hand Movement Prediction

-Final Year Project
+* Final Year Project
-MEng Electrical and Electronic Engineering
+* MEng Electrical and Electronic Engineering
-Imperial College London
+* Imperial College London
-Supervisor: Professor Kristel Fobelets
+* Supervisor: Professor Kristel Fobelets

 This project aimed to design a low-cost, compact sEMG acquisition device to interface into a knitted armband, using knitted electrodes to acquire sEMG signals.
 The device achieves a high-sampling rate, with sufficient resolution, and robust wireless transmission with no dropped packets.
 An embedded classification pipeline was developed using an MLP architecture, aiming to classify six hand/wrist movements.
 The embedded implementation was not fully tested, however the model was validated using data collected from an alternative acquisition device, the Cyton Board.

-Images of the device and signals visualised by the Python application can be seen below.
 This repository contains all of the code developed in this project, including the PCB files of the hardware developed.

 ## Repository Structure